pacoalcantara/japanese-nlptools/README.md

 - The simplexml.class makes it possible to load XML documents under PHP4 just as if PHP5's SimpleXML extension was being used.
 - Working from behind a proxy is also possible.
+- Full specifications of these Japanese text web API's can be found [here](http://developer.yahoo.co.jp/webapi/jlp/).

 jdsa
 ------